Historical Apoplexy · State Legislative Adaptations · Ohio

 (A) Not less than fifty per cent (50%) of all food products sold

-through food assurance centers shall be sourced from Ohio producers,
+through food assurance centers shall be sourced from Ohio

-date of this section.
+the effective date of this section.

 (B) The Ohio-first procurement target shall increase to seventy

-per cent (70%) within five (5) years of the effective date of this
+per cent (70%) within five (5) years of the effective date of

-section.
+this section.

 (C) The department shall establish partnerships with the Ohio

-agricultural community to develop direct supply chains between Ohio
+agricultural community to develop direct supply chains between

-farms and food assurance centers.
+Ohio farms and food assurance centers.

-901.95 Ohio food assurance fund — creation.
+901.95 Ohio food assurance fund, creation.

 (A) There is hereby created in the state treasury the Ohio food